Jyerxa/template-reference-docs/templates/system-architecture-template.md

 ### Component A
 #### Description / Role
-Define the specific function and role of Service A within the overall system.
+Define the specific function and role of Component A within the overall system.

 #### Technology Stack
 List the technologies used to build and operate Component A.